bbc/psammead/packages/components/psammead-social-embed/README.md

     linkHref: 'https://www.instagram.com/p/B8FPf4ZphHi/',
     warningText: 'Warning: BBC is not responsible for third party content', }}
-  width="400"
+  width="1"
-  height="400"
+  height="1"
 />;
 ```

 ### When to use this component

-To do.
+This component is designed to embed rich social media content from a number of [supported providers](#supported-providers) in primary content, such as an article.

 ### When not to use this component

-To do.
+This component will not provide a rich social media embed for providers outside of the [supported providers](#supported-providers) – these will use fallback content instead.

 ### Accessibility notes

-This component provides a skip-link for non-fallback content, which allows users to identify and skip over social media content in your pages.
+This component provides a [Skip Link](https://webaim.org/techniques/skipnav/), which allows users to identify and skip over social media content in your pages. `skipLink.endTextId` should be set to a value that uniquely identifies `skipLink.endText` – this is especially important when there is more than one social media embed from the same provider on the page.

 ## Contributing